dreamcatcher-tech/network/Inbox/2024-04-11 1042 how does context get passed for side effects.md

 If is the system chain, the api provided has the system context.

-So perhaps the context needs to be specified in the .io.json file of the branch,
+So perhaps the context needs to be specified in the .io.json file of the branch, which uses an isolate to load it up ?
+Or, should it be segmented by branch, by isolate ?
+What about shared between isolates ?
+Then the isolate should be a combined one.